DeanDodds/milestoneproject4/README.md

 class MediaStorage(S3Boto3Storage):
     location = settings.MEDIAFILES_LOCATION
 ```
-6. now add the following settings in to your settings.py file
+5. Now add the following settings in to your settings.py file
 ```
 if 'USE_AWS' in os.environ:
     # Cache control